hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

  - Add a new model file, it should become the focal item and the empty contents should show in the editor page.
     - Delete icon should be visible on top right of editor, selecting it should bring up a confirmation modal
     - Cancel should return without deleting the file
-    - Confirm should delete the file and return the user to viewing the Readme file
+    - Confirm should delete the file, show a success message, and return the user to viewing the Readme file
  - Add a new script file, it should become the focal item and the empty contents should show in the editor page.
     - Delete icon should be visible on top right of editor, selecting it should bring up a confirmation modal
     - Cancel should return without deleting the file
-    - Confirm should delete the file and return the user to viewing the Readme file
+    - Confirm should delete the file, show a success message, and return the user to viewing the Readme file
  - Select the main model file
     - Edit the namespace – ACL file should show in error due to validation
     - Change the namespace back – ACL file should be valid again